AustriaTechDevelop/How_to_Connect_to_C-ITS_Broker_Austria/readme.md

 Attach the resulting `c-roads-client.csr` file to your certificate request email.

 ### Subscription Client
-For subscribing to the C-ITS Broker Austria, AustriaTech provides a public client.
-It enables subscription using Apache Qpid Proton and is available on GitHub:
+For subscribing to the C-ITS Broker Austria, AustriaTech provides a client using Apache Qpid Proton, available on GitHub:
 `https://github.com/AustriaTechDevelop/C-ITS-Broker-Austria-Subscription-Client`